jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (a) to receive and consider applications for registration:
   (b) to authorise the registration of social workers:
   (c) to maintain the Register:
-  (d) if it thinks fit, to adopt conditions subject to which all practising certificates, or the practising certificates of all social workers of a particular description, must be issued:
+  (d) if it thinks fit, to adopt conditions subject to which the individual scopes of practice of all social workers, or of all social workers of a particular description, must be issued:
   (e) to consider applications for practising certificates referred to it by the Registrar:
   (f) to recognise or prescribe New Zealand educational qualifications for the purposes of this Act:
   (g) to review the competence of social workers: